 High above Santa Barbara, Chumash ancestors created stunning rock art in a sheltered sandstone cave next to a stream.
-The seven acre Chumash Painted Cave State Historic Park encompasses both the remarkable cave and some of the beautiful surrounding area.
+The seven acre Chumash Painted Cave State Historic Park encompasses both this remarkable cave and some of the beautiful surrounding area.

 To protect the valuable pictographs, the inside of the room-sized cave is not accessible to on-site visitors.
 But the rock art can be viewed in two ways: by looking through the gate into the cave and letting your eyes adjust to the darkness, and/or by seeing the art clearly on-line as part of the CyArk Chumash Painted Cave Project and taking the illuminated virtual tour.
 Both are highly recommended.